 The bustling city of Mumbai could prove sultry and stifling in summer, like any other city on the seashore in a tropical country like India.
 Fortunately, the city is really close to many beautiful resorts and hill stations which beckon visitors with their cool climate, excellent ambience and facilities.

 All of them offer you a combination of scenic surroundings in the lap of nature and an opportunity to observe the flora and fauna.
 Some have religious significance while others offer adventure sports or bird-watching treks.
 It’s time to start planning your summer retreat at one of these hill stations of your choice.
-We bring you the 15 best places to visit in May near Mumbai.

 Places To Visit Near Mumbai in May – within 100 km